cscart/docs/en/user_guide/users/message_center/how_to_communicate_with_admin.rst

 **********************************************
-How do vendors communicate with administrators
+How do Vendors Communicate with Administrators
 **********************************************

 The :doc:`Message center </user_guide/addons/customer_to_vendor_communication/index>` add-on allows vendors and marketplace owners to communicate with each other on the **Vendors →  Message center** page.
 This is useful in case if: